P-p-H-d/mlib/README.md

 This explains why JSON import/export is only available in C11 mode (See below chapter).

-Basic usage of oplist is availble in the [example](https://github.com/P-p-H-d/mlib/blob/master/example/ex-array00.c)
+Basic usage of oplist is available in the [example](https://github.com/P-p-H-d/mlib/blob/master/example/ex-array00.c)

 ### Oplist inheritance